ASendellPrice/Myzomela_pipeline/README.md

 ```

 ## STEP 7: Estimating genotype likelihoods (GLs) and imputing genotypes (GTs)
-A challenge of working with low coverage sequencing data is that we cannot be 100% certain of the geneotypes (GTs) of our samples.
+A challenge of working with low coverage sequencing data is that we cannot be 100% certain of the genotypes (GTs) of our samples.
 A solution to this challenge is to use a probabilistic measurement of the genotypes in the form of genotype likelihoods (GLs) and/or genotype probabilities (PLs).
 There are an increasing number of tools that take genotype likelihoods/probabilities as input for downstream analyses, however where traditional genotype inputs are reruired GTs can be imputed from GLs/PLs based on local linkage patterns.

 In this step we will estimate genotype likelihoods using the software [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD) and impute sample genotypes using [BEAGLE4](https://faculty.washington.edu/browning/beagle/b4_0.html).
 All of this is performed using the script "GL_Estimation_GT_Imputation.sh".